Minimal Models for Altermagnetism: Minimal models for altermagnetism

-To construct minimal tight-binding models with the above non-symmorphic symmetries, we consider Wyckoff positions with multiplicity two, the minimum multiplicity allowed for these non-symmorphic groups.
-The corresponding two positions of the magnetic ion in the unit cell will be labelled by the Pauli matrices $\tau_i$, we will label spin degrees of freedom by Pauli matrices $\sigma_i$.
-Furthermore, we also assume that the Wyckoff site symmetry contains $I$ and that the orbital degree of freedom on each site is non-degenerate (we carry out a limited investigation of the multi-orbital case and find that features of our minimal model still survive).
-While these restrictions limit the generality of our minimal model, we find it is still remarkably versatile: specifically this model can be applied to monoclinic, orthorhombic, tetragonal, rhombehedral, hexagonal, and cubic space groups and allows for $d$-wave, $g$-wave, and $i$-wave altermagnetism.
+To construct our minimal tight-binding models we require $\Gamma_N$ identified in Tables \ref{tab:spacegroups_mo} and \ref{tab:spacegroups_trhc}.
+For ease of presentation, we restrict ourselves to explicitly providing models for the twenty-seven entries that have primitive unit cells (these are the Wyckoff positions with multiplicity explicitly labeled by 2 in Table \ref{tab:spacegroups_mo} and \ref{tab:spacegroups_trhc}).
+The corresponding two sublattice positions of the magnetic ions in the unit cell will be labelled by the Pauli matrices $\tau_i$, we will label spin degrees of freedom by Pauli matrices $\sigma_i$.
+We also assume that the orbital degrees of freedom belong to a singly-degenerate IR of the Wyckoff site symmetry group $S$.
+It is possible to consider orbitals that belong to degenerate IRs, but these models will necessarily contain more degrees of freedom and hence are not minimal (we carry out a limited investigation of the multi-orbital case for RuO$_2$ and find that the key features of our minimal model persist).
+Our minimal model is remarkably versatile: specifically the model can be applied to monoclinic, orthorhombic, tetragonal, rhombehedral, hexagonal, and cubic space groups and allows for $d$-wave, $g$-wave, and $i$-wave altermagnetism.
+Furthermore, this models correctly capture the spin-splittings and the largest band splittings seen by DFT in the altermagnetic state.